Mississippi Hourly Paycheck Calculator

 2016Verify with MDES

 Mississippi follows FLSA plus state rules.
-Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold; job titles alone don’t create exemption.
+Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold; job titles alone do not create exemption.
 Confirm Mississippi minimum wage (federal baseline), tip-credit/service-charge practices, and industry-specific standards when classifying roles and computing overtime.

 Year Median Household Income (USD) Source/Notes